wetware/casm/README.md

 ### Getting Support

-The best place to get help is on [Matrix](https://matrix.to/#/!qsAqxgSQYuowuCsigM:matrix.org?via=matrix.org).
-CASM is part of the [Wetware](https://github.com/wetware/ww) project, so you're welcome to ask for help there, too.
+The best place to get help is on [Matrix](https://matrix.to/#/!qsAqxgSQYuowuCsigM:matrix.org?via=matrix.org), or by asking a question on the [Wetware Q&A Board](https://github.com/wetware/ww/discussions/categories/q-a).

 We're friendly!
 Drop in and say hi! 👋